chelsea-nam/chelsea-nam.github.io/_pages/presentation.md

 Oral presentation, “Tropical cyclone genesis bifurcation points and sensitivities in sheared environments”, the 35th AMS Conference on Hurricanes and Tropical Meteorology

-**Invited talk**, Department Seminar, "Multi-scale interactions leading totropical cyclogenesisin sheared environments", Kyubook National Univ.
+**Invited talk**, Department Seminar, "Multi-scale interactions leading totropical cyclogenesisin sheared environments", Kyungpook National Univ.
 (KNU) at Daegu, South Korea

 ### 2021
 Oral presentation, “Bifurcation points for tropical cyclone genesis in sheared and dry environments”, the 14th International Conference on Mesoscale Convective Systems and High-Impact Weather in East Asia (ICMCS-XIV), **Best Student Oral Presentation**